shivanshdave/2020-432/README.md

 ## What Should I Do Prior to the First Class?

-Our first class starts at 1 PM on Tuesday 2020-01-14 in E321-323 in the Robbins building at the School of Medicine.
-Prior to that time,

 1. **Buy The Art of Statistics: How to Learn from Data** by David Spiegelhalter.
     - We'll read the entire book this Spring, but I encourage you to read Chapters 1-5 soon.
     - The book is available online for less than $25 in hardcover, and less than $20 as an e-book.
 [Amazon link](https://www.amazon.com/Art-Statistics-How-Learn-Data/dp/1541618513).